YAKUZA 6: Fast Food and Fist Fights

 As can be imagined, YAKUZA 6 is another melodramatic crime story with narrative threads so complex you might want to take notes.
 But if you’re someone who’s played any of the prior Yakuza games, you’re probably prepared for that; yes, the story is deep and twisting and yes, the fighting feels good and smashing someone’s face into a wall rarely gets old, but if you’ve played a Yakuza or two in the past, you’re probably most curious about the rest of the world, which I think after as many games as have been put out, is where much of the interest in this newest one lies.

 Rest assured, there’s plenty to do and explore in this game as Kiryu explores 2016 Kamurocho and the small fishing town of Onomichi.
 There are plenty of sidestories to get caught up in, cabaret hostesses to romance, darts to play, and karaoke songs to sing.
 Kiryu’s travels in Onomichi result in him becoming the captain of an amateur baseball team, and there’s a whole sidequest focused on becoming friends with everyone at the local bar.
 One of the newer, more bizarre minigames involves Kiryu’s forays into adult chatrooms, attempting to seduce camgirls (played by live-action models) by hunting and pecking sweet nothings into a keyboard.
+Of course, you can easily watch camgirls online if you click here rather than playing the mini quest.

 It’s one of those things where switching to hardcore porn when someone walks in makes it easier to explain